 Bookatable, the online reservation service used by thousands of restaurants, has reported that bookings for single tables have risen by 38 per cent since 2014.

 Therefore, you need to ditch your perception that people are judging you.
 Eating alone does not signify that you are sad and lonely.

 This is probably an obvious point but if you don’t want to be surrounded by couples staring into each other’s eyes, then avoid romantic, candlelit restaurants.
 Equally, if you are missing your children, avoid family-oriented places.

-Think carefully about your table
+Think carefully about your restaurant table

-Whilst you might feel conspicuous in the centre of a restaurant, being tucked away by the toilets isn’t great either.
+Whilst you might feel conspicuous in the centre of a restaurant, sitting tucked away by the toilets isn’t great either.
 Aside from the occasional aromatic wafts, when you are seated outside of the main area of the restaurant it can be more difficult to get the attention of waiting staff.
 There are few things more frustrating as a solo diner then struggling to get the attention of your server.

 Or take a seat at the bar or counter

 If you are after a more sociable dining experience, then why not take a seat at the counter or bar?
 I have found that it is often easier to strike up conversations with other diners, or with the bartenders, and it’s also good for people watching.

 Which brings me on to my next tip … look outside of yourself and instead do a spot of people watching.
 People can be fascinating; from your fellow diners, and how they interact with each other, to the waiting staff dashing around.
 Scan the room and guess which couples are on a first date or which are having an affair.
 Engage your waiter in conversation if you can.
 Or talk to those sitting on the adjacent table.
 They may have stories to tell and could give you some top tips for your trip.
 All of this could be fascinating stuff for your travel journal.

 Bring a distraction